jdkandersson/flake8-docstrings-complete/README.md

 * `DCO001`: docstring missing on a function.
 * `DCO002`: function has one or more arguments and the docstring does not have an arguments section.
 * `DCO003`: function with no arguments and the docstring has an arguments section.
+* `DCO004`: function with one or more arguments and the docstring has multiple arguments sections.
-* `DCO004`: function has one or more arguments not described in the docstring.
+* `DCO005`: function has one or more arguments not described in the docstring.
-* `DCO005`: function has one or more arguments described in the docstring which are not arguments of the function.
+* `DCO006`: function has one or more arguments described in the docstring which are not arguments of the function.

 ### Fix DCO001